LaserStefan/stefanlaser.net/content/CV.de.md

 ## List of Publications
 ### Editorials and Edited Volumes

+In preparation:
+- Edited volume with the Early Career Forum of CRC 1567 (2024): A situated lexicon of Virtuality.
+- Edited volume with Mél Hogan and Edward Ongweso (2024): Predictions.
+- Edited volume with Karoline Krenn, Jonathan Kropf and Carsten Ochs: Varianten digitaler Bewertungen (Springer-VS 2024).
+- And a somewhat secret special issue.

 - Greeson, Emma, Stefan Laser, and Olli Pyyhtinen, eds.
 (2020): "Special Issue: Dis/assembling value.
 Lessons from waste valuation practices." _Valuation Studies_ 7(2): 151-166.
 - Schlitz, Nicolas, and Stefan Laser, eds.
 (2019): "Special Issue: Waste and globalized inequalities." _Austrian Journal of Development Studies_ 35(2-3): 171-177.